Ways-of-online-communication

 Most Spoken Languages

-In a world with 7,111 languages, more than half of the world’s population speak only 23 languages.
+In a world with 7,111 languages, more than half of the world’s population speaks only 23 languages.
 Asian and European languages are the most spoken languages in the world today.
 The most spoken language in our world is Mandarin Chinese.
 One in six people in the world speaks Mandarin.
-According to one estimate, the number of Mandarin speakers in the world is 1.2 billion.
-It is not only the most spoken language in the world but also considered the most difficult language to learn by a lot of linguistics.
+According to one estimate, the number of Mandarin speakers worldwide is 1.2 billion.
+It is not only the most spoken language in the world but is also considered the most difficult language to learn by many linguists.
+The list of languages spoken in Equatorial Guinea reflects the diversity of its indigenous peoples, while Chinese dialects dominate in South Africa, and Spanish is prevalent in the Dominican Republic.

 English is the second most spoken language in the world.
 The reason behind English’s status as the second most spoken language is not its native speakers.
-English is spoken by a lot of people who learned it as their second language.
+English is spoken by many people who learned it as their second language.

-Those who wish to get a good job and secure a place in the fast-moving economy don’t remain adhered to their native languages.
-Almost 43% of the world’s population is Bilingual which means they can speak two languages with equal fluency.
-The ability to speak two languages efficiently helps people make a place for themselves in the quickly changing world.
-You can’t stay relevant if you can’t speak more than one language.
+Those who wish to get a good job and secure a place in the fast-moving economy don’t adhere to their native languages.
+Almost 43% of the world’s population is Bilingual, meaning they can speak two languages with equal fluency.
+Speaking two languages efficiently helps people find themselves in the quickly changing world.
+You can’t stay relevant if you can’t speak multiple languages.

 Dying & Endangered Languages

 What happens when a language becomes endangered or dies?
-Endangered languages are the ones that are at risk of dying.
-They have only a few native speakers, and with the death of those speakers, the language dies too.
-There are a few languages in the world with only a few native speakers, such languages are at the brink of death and will be extinct once their native speakers die.
+Endangered languages are at risk of dying.
+They have only a few native speakers, and with the death of those speakers, the language dies, too.
+There are a few languages in the world with only a few native speakers; such languages are on the brink of death and will be extinct once their native speakers die.
 Languages also become endangered when they are not taught to the younger generations.

 Modernization has made it impossible for people to stay in touch with their outdated languages.
 In such scenarios, parents and elders don’t teach their children the native languages.
-Kids spend all their energies on learning modern languages like English and Spanish and consequently lose touch with their native language.
+Kids spend all their energy learning modern languages like English and Spanish, consequently losing touch with their native language.
 When their parents pass away, they take the language with them.
 With no new speakers of a language, it becomes extinct.

 Dead-languages-originating-online

-There are plenty of languages that have already gone extinct because all of their speakers are dead.
-Depending on the number of a language’s native speaker, it is assigned a status ranging from critically endangered to vulnerable.
-Linguistics take steps to protect endangered languages and their texts, so they don’t disappear from the face of the earth even when all their native speakers have passed away.
-Even today, all the big museums have transcripts of old languages that have gone extinct but can still be understood thanks to the efforts of those who love languages and culture.
-We have also discovered languages of the old that cannot be understood by anyone, but it is good to know that languages have existed for a long time now.
+Plenty of languages have gone extinct because all their speakers are dead.
+Depending on the number of a language’s native speakers, it is assigned a status ranging from critically endangered to vulnerable.
+Linguistics take steps to protect endangered languages and their texts so they don’t disappear from the face of the earth even when all their native speakers have passed away.
+Even today, all the big museums have transcripts of old languages that have gone extinct but can still be understood, thanks to the efforts of those who love languages and culture.
+We have also discovered languages of the old that no one can understand, but it is good to know that languages have existed for a long time.
 It gives us hope that humans always find a way to communicate with each other and stay connected.

 Oral-tradition-language-conservation